qTox/qTox/INSTALL.md

 #### Fedora

-qTox is available in the [RPMFusion](https://rpmfusion.org/) repo, to install:
+qTox is available in the [RPM Fusion](https://rpmfusion.org/) repo, to install:

 ```bash
 dnf install qtox